Don’t Clean Your Garage Floor Before Seeing This

 If you don’t already have a vacuum for the garage floor, look for a “garage vacuum” or a “wet/dry vacuum.”
 These are the types of vacuums you would use in a garage.
 For features, decide between wall mounted or wheeled.

-You might also want to read our article: What is the Absolute Best Garage Vacuum Cleaner in 2023 (opens in a new window)
+You might also want to read my article: What is the Absolute Best Garage Vacuum Cleaner (opens in a new window)

 Wet/Dry Vacuums